eust-w/-The-Cyber-Zen/docs/index.md

 ## Precepts
 1. No Precepts
-2. Never leap into faith(https://support.github.com/contact) and we’ll help you sort it out.
+2. Never leap into faith